Carl A. Weyerhaeuser Library

 - Books and Periodicals

-The library holds approximately 10,000 books and receives more than 200 periodicals.
+The library holds more than 10,000 books and receives more than 200 periodicals.

 - Annual Reports and Newsletters